top of page

 Our current study is investigating brain structural changes in Parkinson's disease that impact cognition, behavior, and mood...

-Theta-frequency subthalamic nucleus stimulation increases
+Theta-frequency subthalamic nucleus stimulation increases decision threshold

 Brain Illustration